What Is Your Partner’s Money Personality?

 Finding out both your debts and assets, will help you identify what is your net worth.
 Also, in times of emergencies, you will know where to look for funds.
 For this reason, it also good to categorise your combined assets according to the ease of liquidation.

-5. Do we want children?
+5. Do you or your partner want children?

 Second, comes the responsibility of bringing up the children.
 Will the wife or husband be a stay-at-home parent?
 If so, will it be a temporary measure or permanent?
 How will you manage the family with only one person’s salary?
 Or will you resort to babysitting?
 Babysitting for one child can range from between RM600 to RM1,500, depending on the location, age, needs and number of hours.
 Or are you planning to send your children to their grandparents?